-2013/14 2012/13
+2014/15 2013/14

 £000s £000s

-6,186 2,867
+5,609 6,186

 0 0

-51 225
+409 51

-6,237 3,092
+6,018 6,237

-The number of sales of Council houses increased in 2013/14 in response to the Government's Invigoration of Right to Buy Policy.
-86 tenants purchased their properties under the Right to Buy Scheme.
+The number of sales of Council houses in 2014/15 continued at a similar level to the previous year in response to the Government's Invigoration of Right to Buy Policy.
+78 tenants purchased their properties under the Right to Buy Scheme.

-Under the new Self Financing arrangements Councils retain a larger proportion of the capital receipt from each sale to compensate for the loss of rent from properties sold.
-In addition Councils retain up to 50% of receipts from other property or land sold in accordance with Capital Receipts Pooling Regulations.
+Under the Self Financing arrangements Councils retain a larger proportion of the capital receipt from each sale to compensate for the loss of rent from properties sold.
+In accordance with the Capital Receipts Pooling Regulations Councils no longer pool receipts from the sale of other property or land sold so retain the full receipt.